 After running K-means clustering on the baseline data with a given number of clusters K, we obtain K cluster centroids.
 We use these cluster centroids in order to generate the binned histogram of the production data.
 In particular, fixing the cluster centroids detected from the baseline data, we assign each incoming data point to the bin whose cluster centroid has the smallest distance to the data point.
 Applying this procedure to the example production data previously shown in Figure 1 and normalizing the bins, we obtain the following cluster frequency histogram for the production data (Figure 3).

 Finally, we can use a conventional distance measure like JSD between the baseline and production histograms to get a final drift metric as shown in Figure 4.
 This drift metric helps identify any changes in the relative density of cluster partitions over time.
 Similar to univariate tabular data, users will get alerted when there is a significant shift in the data the model sees in production.

 Organizations must consider how to monitor unstructured data as they deploy models such as NLP and CV whose inputs are not in a structured tabular format.
 The common method of estimating univariate distributions using binned histograms and applying standard distributional distance metrics is not applicable for measuring data drift in unstructured data.
 Unstructured data inputs like text and image, are usually represented as high-dimensional vectors.
 Fiddler’s clustering-based drift monitoring algorithm uses a novel binning procedure that reduces the problem of drift detection in high-dimensional spaces to 1-dimensional histograms drift detection.
 This method enables teams to increase their monitoring power when measuring drift models such as NLP and CV.

 We demonstrate how Fiddler's unstructured model monitoring works with a series of examples in Part 2 of this blog series.
-In the meantime, request a demo to see how you can benefit from our NLP and CV monitoring.
+In the meantime, contact us to see how you can benefit from our NLP and CV monitoring.